Awealthtech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that change owner to group
+change owner and group owner